Know the Laws: South Dakota

 ** SDCL § 25-10-1

-A protection order against domestic abuse protects you from abuse by "family or household members", which includes:
+A protection order against domestic abuse protects you from abuse by any person in one of the following relationships with you:

 There is no fee to file a final or temporary protection order.

 You do not need a lawyer to file for a protection order.
 However, you may wish to have a lawyer, especially if your abuser has a lawyer.
 If you can, contact a lawyer to make sure that your legal rights are protected.

 If you cannot afford a lawyer but want one to help you with your case, you can find information on legal assistance on the SD Finding a Lawyer page.
 Domestic violence organizations in your area also should be able to help you through the legal process and may have lawyer referrals.
 You can find a domestic violence organization in your area by visiting SD State and Local Programs page.